 Best East Coast: The Wauwinet, Nantucket, Massachusetts

-Nestled amongst the marshes, streams and tidal forests along the May River in the beating heart of South Carolina’s iconic Lowcountry, this resort offers breathtakingly green landscapes and unparalleled Southern hospitality.
-Enjoy a mint julep on a Spanish moss-draped veranda while the sun sets, then head into dinner at Octagon for refined Lowcountry favorites like she-crab soup and housemate crab cakes.
-Sign up for a ride on the Grace, a 103-year-old yacht which offers tours through the hidden nooks and crannies of these waterways.
-Thanks to the resort’s partnership with Mercedes, it is possible to reserve a convertible for a self-guided joyride through winding Southern backroads and into nearby Savannah.
+Nestled amongst the marshes, streams, and tidal forests along the May River in the beating heart of South Carolina’s iconic Lowcountry, this resort offers breathtakingly green landscapes and unparalleled Southern hospitality.
+Enjoy a mint julep on the charming veranda while the sun sets, then head into dinner at Octagon for refined Lowcountry favorites like fried green tomatoes and shrimp and grits.
+Sign up for a ride on the Grace, a 1912 yacht which offers tours through the hidden nooks and crannies of these waterways.
+Thanks to the resort’s partnership with Mercedes, guests can enjoy a complimentary self-guided joyride through winding Southern backroads and into nearby Bluffton, Hilton Head, or Savannah.
 There is also an Audubon-certified golf course, as well as miles and miles of nature paths for long, romantic walks through the woods.
 You can even set up a guided tour from the nearby Palmetto Bluff Conservancy to learn more about the region’s diverse wildlife populations—just keep an eye out for the gators.

 Best Luxury Farm Experience: Blackberry Farm, Walland, Tennessee